-In Lundgaard's first season at Tennessee, the Vols and Lady Vols enjoyed tremendous success in both the dual meet and championship seasons as a combined program.
+In Lundgaard's first season back on Rocky Top in 2013, Tennessee enjoyed strong dual meet and championship seasons as a combined program.
 The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
-Meanwhile, the Vols took fourth at SECs and 16th at NCAAs, an improvement of six places from a year ago.
+Meanwhile, the Vols took fourth at SECs and 16th at NCAAs.

 In 2014, Tennessee's women again produced a top-10 finish, taking seventh overall at the NCAA championships.
 Lindsay Gendron highlighted the meet by winning the bronze medal in both the 200 freestyle and 200 butterfly, setting school records in both.
 The UT men again improved from the year before, finishing 15th.